Rfields03/Challenge1/README.md

 •	WHEN I view the heading attributes
 •	THEN they fall in sequential order
 •	WHEN I view the title element
 •	THEN I find a concise, descriptive title

 TASKS PERFORMED
 •	Re-name “website” to “Horiseon Website” in HTML
 •	Made “Horiseon” one color to reduce code complexity
 •	Add alt “” to all images in HTML file.
 Images are decorative, therefore “”.
 •	Changed areas with low contrast from 16px to 20px – lead generation, brand awareness, cost management.
 Updated p class in CSS.
 •	Insert section explanations into HTML
-•	Grouped and labeled similar CSS
+•	Grouped and labeled CSS selectors

 FUTURE CONSIDERATIONS
-•	Create new headers for H2 and H3 so that it is very clear that one section is “services” and one section is “benefits” HOW TO CONTRIBUTE
+•	Create new headers for H2 and H3 so that it is very clear that one section is “services” and one section is “benefits”

+HOW TO CONTRIBUTE
 •	https://rfields03.github.io/Challenge1/